From the Retro Motor archive: 2009 Tesla Roadster review

 Tesla Roadster

-Nikola Tesla started the second industrial revolution by inventing the AC electric motor.
+Nikola Tesla kick-started the second industrial revolution by inventing the AC electric motor.
 Apparently, he’s known as the patron saint of modern electricity.
 His genius is not required to guess which stall Tesla Motor is setting itself out upon.

 It all started in 2003, with a true Silicon Valley start-up.
-Co-founder Martin Eberhard had made his fortune and wanted a sports car to spend it on.
+Tesla co-founder Martin Eberhard had made his fortune and wanted a sports car to spend it on.
 But he’s an environmentalist, and was uneasy about the idea of a thirsty Italian supercar, or similar.
 Luckily, he was rich.
 “I can build the car I want,” he mused.

 And he did.
 The rest followed through a mixing of minds, very much right-time and right-place.
 “In Silicon Valley, if it’s a great idea, you can attract capital.
 It celebrates entrepreneurialism,” explained Tesla Europe marketing manager, Aaron Platshon.
 Further cash, for example, came from Elon Musk, the founder of PayPal.